 5.3 The President shall serve for one year.
 Presidents cannot succeed themselves, but the number of terms in office is not limited.
 The President shall: (1) suggest agenda items for all General Sessions and for meetings of the Executive Board and Council; (2) preside at all General Sessions of the Association and at meetings of the Executive Board and Council; (3) fill vacancies in the Executive Board by appointment with approval of the Executive Board; (4) create Ad hoc Committees with the approval of the Executive Board; (5) be an ex-officio member of all Standing Committees; (6) act for the Executive Board between meetings of the Board; (7) perform such other duties as may be required.
 The President is also liaison to the SUNY Council of Library Directors (SCLD).

-5.4 The First Vice President (President Elect) shall succeed to the office of the President following a one year term as First Vice President.
-A First Vice President succeeding to a vacancy in the office of President shall serve the unfilled term succeeded to and the term to which s/he was elected.
-The First Vice President (President Elect) shall: 1) perform the duties of the President in the President’s absence; (2) appoint and chair the Nominating Committee; (3) perform such other duties as may be required.
+5.4 The First Vice President (President Elect) shall succeed to the office of the President following a one-year term as First Vice President.
+A First Vice President succeeding to a vacancy in the office of President shall serve the unfilled term succeeded to and the term to which the person was elected.
+The First Vice President (President Elect) shall: 1) perform the duties of the President in the President’s absence; (2) coordinate nominations for election; (3) perform such other duties as may be required.